 Rheumatoid arthritis (RA) most commonly affects the joints in a person’s hands, wrists, and knees.
 It can cause intense pain, swelling, and stiffness.

-However, RA can affect the whole body.
+However, RA may affect the whole body.
 Without effective treatment, it can be progressive, meaning that it may get worse over time.

 A person with RA will typically experience flares and periods of remission.
 This article will describe how RA feels and where people with this condition can find support.